 One of the earlier signs of being pregnant may be feeling unusually tired.
 This is due to the changes your body is beginning to go through.
 For many women, tiredness is not enough to describe the feeling; they are completely exhausted!
 Falling asleep at 7 PM on the couch night after night is actually a sign of being pregnant :-)

-During the first trimester, the main reason for this exhaustion is due to hormonal changes.
-There is not much to do about that other than adapt, sleep more and eat well.
+The main reason for this exhaustion during the first trimester is hormonal changes.
+There is not much to do about that other than adapt, sleep more, and eat well.
 You are highly likely to feel better in a month or two.

 Somewhat later in pregnancy, iron deficiency is another common reason for feeling weak and exhausted.

-While it is very common to feel tired during early pregnancy, it is not a certain sign of pregnancy, as you may be tired for many other reasons as well.
+While it is very common to feel tired during early pregnancy, it is not a certain sign of pregnancy, as you may also be tired for many other reasons.

 Many women experience heartburn when they become pregnant.
 They may not have ever had it before, but suddenly they are getting heartburn frequently.
 Although this is one of the signs of being pregnant, there are other causes.
 Spicy foods will cause it for some people.
 Acid reflux can develop and cause heartburn.
 It is best to check with your doctor for recurring heartburn.

 Swollen And Tender Breasts

 Swollen and tender breasts similar to the onset of a period may occur.
 If your period is late by several days and you continue to have sore breasts, then it is definitely time to do a pregnancy test!

 Cravings for certain foods are also a sign of pregnancy.
 According to research, some 60% of all women experience some sort of food cravings during pregnancy.